gajus/react-css-modules/README.md

 <div className='button active'></div>
 ```

-This will map both [ICSS](https://github.com/css-modules/icss) classes to the target element.
+This will map both [ICSS](https://github.com/css-modules/icss) CSS classes to the target element.

 However, I encourage you to use composition whenever possible.
 Composition promotes better separation of markup from style sheets using semantics that would be hard to achieve without CSS modules.
 You can enforce one CSS class name per `className` using [`allowMultiple` option](#usage).